tyson-thangaraj/Transart/README.md

 User login / register

 ### 2. articles
-This app is used to fetch news throug Rss feeds and save them to the database.
+This app is used to fetch news througg Rss feeds and save them to the database.

 ### 3. articlematch
 This app is used to calculate the similarity of news.